nanlabs/terraform-aws-modules/docs/README.md

 1. Review the [Development Setup](DEV_SETUP.md) guide to configure your environment
 2. Check the [Modules Guide](MODULES.md) to understand how to use and create modules
 3. Follow the [Best Practices](BEST_PRACTICES.md) when working with modules
+4. Understand the [GitHub Actions](GITHUB_ACTIONS.md) workflows for CI/CD automation
-4. Read the [Contributing Guidelines](CONTRIBUTING_GUIDELINES.md) if you want to contribute
+5. Read the [Contributing Guidelines](CONTRIBUTING_GUIDELINES.md) if you want to contribute
-5. Understand the [Versioning Strategy](VERSIONING.md) for releases and changelog management
+6. Understand the [Versioning Strategy](VERSIONING.md) for releases and changelog management

 ## References